A Thousand Thanks

 How many points did I gather?
 Less than five hundred.
 After that exercise, I did feel profoundly grateful.
 The massive quantity of truths and blessings was too great to express at once.
 And I was only halfway!

 When was the last time you were overwhelmed by the immensity of God?
-We cannot understand God enough, nor can we thank Him enough.
+We cannot understand God enough, nor can we thank him enough.

 “What shall I render to the Lord